-Using the long list of options confirmed by the CAP (Coastal Advisory Panel) in Phase 1, the CAP will be tasked with excluding any adaptation options and actions that would not be suitable for the Adaptation Area under consideration.
-This will be done is a workshop environment where the CAP, along with technical advice from the TAG (Technical Advisory Group), will determine whether an action is not practical for the Adaptation Area, and therefore should be discarded.
-Reasons for excluding the action from the long list will be recorded in this table.
+Using the long list of options confirmed by the CAP in Phase 1, the CAP will be tasked with discounting any adaptation options and actions that would not be suitable for the Adaptation Area under consideration.
+This will be done in a workshop environment where the CAP, along with technical advice from the TAG, will determine whether an action is not practical for the Adaptation Area, and therefore should be discarded.
+Reasons for discarding the action from the long list will be recorded in this table.

-For simplicity of record against the long list, the following reasons for excluding (A-F) should be considered and recorded where appropriate for excluding.
+For simplicity of record against the long list, the following reasons for discounting (A-F) should be considered and recorded where appropriate for discounting.
 If there are reasons other than these, then they should also be recorded as G - Other: